Codigami/react-native-alert-view/README.md

 React Native Alert View is a react native wrapper for [CFAlertViewController](https://github.com/Codigami/CFAlertViewController) iOS component that we use at [Crowdfire](https://crowdfireapp.com)

-This library is current supports iOS but android support is coming very soon.
+This library currently supports only iOS but android support is coming very soon.

 # Installation